youkai-pl/lanchat/README.md

 * For Windows: `.NET 4.7.2` (If your Windows is updated you probably already have it)
 * For Linux or MacOS `.NET Core 3.0`

+For Windows:

 Get last [release](https://github.com/tofudd/lanchat/releases) and uznip files.
 No need to install.

+For Linux & MacOS:

+I currently don't provide build for other systems, but you can compile it yourself.

 ## Directories guide
 * Lanchat.Cli - Terminal Lanchat client app